lustre-labs/lustre/pages/guide/04-spa-deployments.md

         uses: actions/deploy-pages@v4
 ```

 > **Note**: Make sure to update the Gleam and OTP versions to match your project's requirements.
+Also verify that the app name used in the `sed`-command matches the name of your application.

 This workflow: